Everything you need to know about endometriosis in women of reproductive age, including causes of endometriosis and common symptoms.

 In fact, research published in Fertility & Sterility has shown that nutritional therapy through diet and supplements is more effective in relieving pain and improving quality of life than post-operative medical hormonal therapy.

-Personally, I have used reflexology with impressive effect to manage the symptoms and side effects of endometriosis in women of reproductive age — including myself.
+Personally, I have used reflexology with an impressive effect to manage the symptoms and side effects of endometriosis in women of reproductive age — including myself.

 Five important changes in diet and lifestyle to help control your endometriosis.